 The students will have opportunities for field trips throughout the year.
 A permission slip will be sent home detailing the trip.
 There will be a blanket permission slip sent home early in the year to cover all local walking trips.
-Parent volunteers are sometimes needed for trips.
-All volunteers must have their required volunteer forms completed before attending field trips.
+Parent volunteers are sometimes needed for special events or outings and must have their required volunteer forms completed before attending any activities or field trips.